Right to health: Human right to health care

 An alternative way to conceptualize one facet of the right to health is a "human right to health care."
 Notably, this encompasses both patient and provider rights in the delivery of healthcare services, the latter being similarly open to frequent abuse by the states.
-Patient rights in health care delivery include the right to privacy, information, life, and quality care, as well as freedom from discrimination, torture, and cruel, inhumane, or degrading treatment.
+Patient rights in health care delivery include: the right to privacy, information, life, and quality care, as well as freedom from discrimination, torture, and cruel, inhumane, or degrading treatment.
 Marginalized groups, such as migrants and persons who have been displaced, racial and ethnic minorities, women, sexual minorities, and those living with HIV, are particularly vulnerable to violations of human rights in healthcare settings.
 For instance, racial and ethnic minorities may be segregated into poorer quality wards, disabled persons may be contained and forcibly medicated, drug users may be denied addiction treatment, women may be forced into vaginal examinations and may be denied life-saving abortions, suspected homosexual men may be forced into anal examinations, and women of marginalized groups and transgender persons may be forcibly sterilized.

-Provider rights include the right to quality standards of working conditions, the right to associate freely, and the right to refuse to perform a procedure based on their morals.
+Provider rights include: the right to quality standards of working conditions, the right to associate freely, and the right to refuse to perform a procedure based on their morals.
 Healthcare providers often experience violations of their rights.
 For instance, particularly in countries with weak rule of law, healthcare providers are often forced to perform procedures which negate their morals, deny marginalized groups the best possible standards of care, breach patient confidentiality, and conceal crimes against humanity and torture.
 Furthermore, providers who do not oblige these pressures are often persecuted.
 Currently, especially in the United States, much debate surrounds the issue of "provider consciousness", which retains the right of providers to abstain from performing procedures that do not align with their moral code, such as abortions.

 Legal reform as a mechanism to combat and prevent violations of patient and provider rights presents a promising approach.
-However, in transitional countries (newly formed countries undergoing reform), and other settings with weak rule of law, may be limited.
+However, in transitional countries (newly formed countries undergoing reform), and other settings with weak rule of law, this may be limited.
 Resources and tools for lawyers, providers, and patients interested in improving human rights in patient care have been formulated.